GoFigr/gofigR/README.md

 gofigR::capture({
   plot(pressure, main="Pressure vs temperature")
   text(50, 50, "My pretty figure")
-}, pressure)
+}, data=pressure)
 ```

 This is handy when you build a plot iteratively.
 For example, you may call `plot(...)` first, followed by a call to
 `text()` to add annotations, or `legend()` to place the legend.

-Note the argument following the expression (`pressure` in the snippet above).
-It specifies the data which you want to
+Note the optional `data` argument following the expression.
+It specifies the data which you want to associate with the
-associate with the figure -- it will show up under "files" (as `.RDS`) once published.
+figure -- it will show up under "files" (as `.RDS`) once published.

 ## Adding support for other plotting libraries